-CLASH and SHOC provide a free and confidential walk in clinic for people working in the sex industry to obtain STI screening, hepatitis B vaccination, PEP & PrEP, contraception including emergency contraception, abortion referral and cervical cytology.
-They also offer screening and health promotion in outreach settings for sex workers, those who are homeless or in hostels, people with drug and alcohol dependance, Black Asian and Minority Ethnic (BAME), as well as men who have sex with men (MSM) across Camden, Islington and Haringey.
+CLASH and SHOC provide a free and confidential walk-in clinic for people working in the sex industry to obtain STI screening, hepatitis B vaccination, PEP & PrEP, contraception including emergency contraception, abortion referral and cervical cytology.
+We also offer screening and health promotion in outreach settings for sex workers, those who are homeless or in hostels, Black and Asian communities, as well as men who have sex with men across Camden, Islington and Haringey.

 - Covid-19 update: Important please read

 This page is reviewed and updated regularly based on the latest government and scientific advice.

 CLASH & SHOC Clinics are still open as usual to those who work in the sex industry.
 See clinic information further down on this page for more information.
 If you come with friends, they may be asked to wait outside or elsewhere to maintain social distancing.

 Please do not come to the clinic if you or anyone you live with have had any of the following symptoms in the last 14 days:

 - A high temperature – this means you feel hot to touch on your chest or back (you do not need to measure your temperature)